harshi-saha/harshi-saha.github.io/_pages/teaching.md

 ------------------------------------------------------------------------

-**Undergraduate Teaching Assistant experiences listed below are for courses offered at the University of California San Diego.
+**The Undergraduate Teaching Assistant experiences listed below are for courses offered at the University of California San Diego.
 The data science courses [DSC] are under employment by the [Halıcıoğlu Data Science Institute](https://datascience.ucsd.edu/), and the cognitive science course [COGS] is under employment by the [Cognitive Science Department](https://cogsci.ucsd.edu/).
-I have had the wonderful opportunity to work with lecturers [Janine Tiefenbruck](https://datascience.ucsd.edu/people/janine-tiefenbruck/), [Suraj Rampure](https://rampure.org/), and [Kyle Shannon](https://www.kmshannon.com/about/) as part of these courses.**
+I have had the wonderful opportunity to work with lecturers [Janine Tiefenbruck](https://datascience.ucsd.edu/people/janine-tiefenbruck/), [Suraj Rampure](https://rampure.org/), and [Kyle Shannon](https://www.kmshannon.com/about/) as part of these courses.
+I am also grateful to have received the Halıcıoğlu Data Science Institute Undergraduate Excellence Award as a result of my work.**

 ------------------------------------------------------------------------